nim65s/fork-manager/README.md

 - The first takes github:NixOS/nixpkgs/master, merge one branch and one PR, and force push that to github:gepetto/nixpkgs/master.
 - Thes second take this fresh github:gepetto/nixpkgs/master, merge an additinal branch, and force push that to github:gepetto/nixpkgs/devel.

-The work is done in a submodule per fork, and the actual push is gated with a `--push` flag.
+It will generate a `./update.sh` script which will work in one submodule per fork, and whose actual push is gated with a `push` flag.

 ## CLI